 I’m Paul Rose, founder and manager of The Owl Sanctuary and I dedicate my life not only to caring for owls, but in educating people about conservation of wild and captive owls.

-TV, Films (for example: Harry Potter) and other animated films seem to have fuelled the minds of the general public that owls are a ‘cool’ thing to have as a pet, without firstly knowing the commitment that goes with owning a captive bird and secondly they do not make good pets.
+TV, films (for example: Harry Potter) and other animated films seem to have fuelled the minds of the general public that owls are a ‘cool’ thing to have as a pet, without firstly knowing the commitment that goes with owning a captive bird and secondly that they do not make good pets.
 As a result of this I have seen the mistreatment and abandonment of these wonderful birds.

 I wanted to carry on with my own sanctuary and head for charitable status, with an education package that I started with ‘Furness Owls’, as well as the public displays that I was giving in the South Lakes area.
-I knew that there was a large and growing list of owls that were in need of help due to the afore mentioned issues, so in April 2009 my wife and I started ‘Wise Owl World’ (Now named ‘The Owl Sanctuary’).
+I knew that there was a large and growing list of owls that were in need of help due to the aforementioned issues, so in April 2009 my wife and I started ‘Wise Owl World’ (now named ‘The Owl Sanctuary’).
 Firstly hiring 2 owls to display from ‘Furness Owls’, before taking on our own owls as and when we rescued them and had made sure that they:

 · Would not have the ability to return to the wild and survive on their own.